adorsys/xs2a-adapter/docs/developer_guide.md

 In order to interact with the Banks' XS2A Interfaces, a user will need to have an eIDAS certificate.
 Qualified Certificates for Website Authentication (QWAC) is a mandatory one for establishing TLS-connection.
 In some cases, Qualified Certificates for Electronic Seals (QSEAL) may be needed.
-The XS2A Adapter expects a user to provide a PKCS12 KeyStore in the configuration file.
+The XS2A Adapter expects a user to provide a PKCS12 KeyStore.
 More details are coming below.

 ### Common XS2A Adapter configuration